 As such, Bonduelle expects them to reject corruption or violations of human rights, fundamental freedoms, human health and safety, and environmental damage.

 Bonduelle has implemented a comprehensive sensitization program that includes statements by members of management, training courses, policies, and guides to ensure that everyone has the means to defend and maintain ethical business conduct.
 In particular, Bonduelle has issued the following documents:

-The Code of Conduct for Ethical Business Practice is a mandatory document for all Bonduelle Group employees.
+The Guide to preventing corruption and influence peddling is a mandatory document for all Bonduelle Group employees.
 It defines the fundamental rules of business ethics and illustrates the various types of impermissible behavior that are likely to constitute a breach of integrity and, in particular, acts of corruption or influence-peddling.

 - A gift policy

 The Bonduelle gift policy is designed to inform stakeholders of the sensitive nature of gifts, invitations and hospitality received or offered in the course of business activities, as well as to specify the rules applicable to the Bonduelle Group in this area.
 It applies to all corporate officers, managers and members of staff, as well as any person acting on behalf of one of the Group’s companies.

 - An internal purchasing policy in line with the principles of sustainable development